hannesdatta/course-dprep/content/docs/course/exam/_index.md

 ## Technicalities & support

 - Receiving your exam: via [TestVision](https://TilburgU.testvision.nl/online/kandidaten) on the day of the exam
+- The exam consists of two parts, which you will have to work on in "separate" exams:
+  - Part 1 is open from 9am - 10am.
+I.e., it needs to be finished at the latest by 10am.
+  - Part 2 is open from 9am - 11.59am + 1 minute (noon).
+You should only start working on part 2 after finishing part 1.
 - Working on your exam: on your own computer
 - Submitting your exam: all questions (including file uploads) will be submitted via TestVision
 - Support during the exam: preferably WhatsApp [see support section of this website](../support); Support only for "unforeseen" errors.
 No support will be given for technical issues that students *should* have solved during the course (e.g., installation of R or `make`, installing packages, running Python code in an automated workflow, etc.)